Robert Prechter

 To visit ElliottWave.com, click here

-Robert R. Prechter is known for developing a theory of social causality called socionomics, for developing a new theory of finance and for his long career applying and enhancing R.N.
+Robert R. Prechter is known for developing a theory of social causality called socionomics, for developing a new theory of finance, for his work on Elizabethan authorship and for his long career applying and enhancing R.N.
 Elliott’s model of financial pricing called the Wave Principle.

 Socionomics

-Prechter has developed a theory of the causality of social action called socionomics.
-His “socionomic hypothesis” is that naturally occurring waves of social mood are the primary regulator of social action.
-They account for changes in the character of trends and events in finance, macroeconomics, politics, fashion, entertainment, demographics and other aspects of human social history.
+Prechter has developed a theory of causality of social action called socionomics.
 Under development since the 1970s, this idea first reached a national audience in a 1985 cover article in Barron’s.
 Prechter has made presentations about socionomic theory at the London School of Economics, MIT, Georgia Tech, SUNY, University of Cambridge, University of Oxford, Trinity College Dublin and various academic conferences.
 Follow this link for a description of socionomic theory.

 Financial Theory